MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 MicroEJ defines its own annotations:

-- `@NonNullByDefault <https://repository.microej.com/javadoc/microej_5.x/apis/ej/annotation/NonNullByDefault.html>`_: Indicates that all fields, method return values or parameters can never be null in the annotated package or type.
+- `@NonNullByDefault`_: Indicates that all fields, method return values or parameters can never be null in the annotated package or type.
   This rule can be overridden on each element by using the Nullable annotation.

-- `@Nullable <https://repository.microej.com/javadoc/microej_5.x/apis/ej/annotation/Nullable.html>`_: Indicates that a field, local variable, method return value or parameter can be null.
+- `@Nullable`_: Indicates that a field, local variable, method return value or parameter can be null.

-- `@NonNull <https://repository.microej.com/javadoc/microej_5.x/apis/ej/annotation/NonNull.html>`_: Indicates that a field, local variable, method return value or parameter can never be null.
+- `@NonNull`_: Indicates that a field, local variable, method return value or parameter can never be null.

 MicroEJ recommends to annotate the Java code as follows:

 - In each Java package, create a ``package-info.java`` file and annotate the Java package with ``@NonNullByDefault``.
-  This is a common good practice to deal with non ``null`` elements by default to avoid undesired `NullPointerException <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/NullPointerException.html>`_.
+  This is a common good practice to deal with non ``null`` elements by default to avoid undesired `NullPointerException`_.
   It enforces the behavior which is already widely outlined in Java coding rules.

   .. figure:: images/null_analysis_packageinfo.png